cybernetics/JTemplate/README.md

 The following request would cause the first method to be invoked:

-    GET /math/sum?a=2&b=4
+    GET /sum?a=2&b=4

 This request would invoke the second method:

-    GET /math/sum?values=1&values=2&values=3
+    GET /sum?values=1&values=2&values=3

 An HTTP 405 response is returned when no method matching the given arguments can be found.

 ### ResponseMapping Annotation
 The optional `ResponseMapping` annotation is used to associate a template with a service response.
 The annotation specifies the name of the template that will be applied to the value returned by the method, along with an optional character encoding.
 The default is UTF-8.
+Template names correspond to resource names relative to the service's type on the classpath.

 Multiple templates may be associated with a single method.
 For example, the following service retrieves a list of pets by owner name.
 Results may be returned either as CSV, HTML, or XML: